ryanntt/personal-website-source/_posts/_2014-10-30-panelplace-homepage-redesign.md

 <figure class="text-width">
   <img src="https://res.cloudinary.com/ryanntt/image/upload/s--bUrwzVDm--/c_scale,w_1536/v1542724481/panelplace/original-homepage.png" alt="" width="768">
-  <figcaption>The original homepage communicated its value about security, had unnecessary elements such as the Facebook button.</figcaption>
+  <figcaption><p>The original homepage communicated its value about security, had unnecessary elements such as the Facebook button.</p></figcaption>
 </figure>

 In the redesigned homepage, we conveyed the convenience of using PanelPlace by explaining the process of signing up.
 The form was simplified to contain only compulsory fields.

 <figure class="text-width">
   <img src="https://res.cloudinary.com/ryanntt/image/upload/s--UY7mACIw--/c_scale,w_1536/v1542724471/panelplace/redesigned-homepage.png" alt="" width="768">
-  <figcaption>The redesigned homepage communicated its value about the ease of signing up and had a linear format of content leading to the form.</figcaption>
+  <figcaption><p>The redesigned homepage communicated its value about the ease of signing up and had a linear format of content leading to the form.</p></figcaption>
 </figure>

 **Result**